 Expansion of LJLA presents an opportunity to establish an extension to the Speke Garston Coastal Reserve over a 3.5 km (2.2 mile) stretch of coast.
-This would more than double the extent of the existing Reserve, and create a nature conservation, heritage and recreational resource of regional significance that would be retained in perpetuity.
+This would more than double the extent of the existing reserve, and create a nature conservation, heritage and recreational resource of regional significance that would be retained in perpetuity.

 The Coastal Reserve project has delivered a unique, attractive, wild and naturalistic landscape setting for the Mersey Way footpath that runs along the cliff top to the south of Liverpool International Business Park and adjacent to the Estuary on the old Northern Airfield.
 It provides a wide range of habitats for wildlife and is a key part of a coordinated programme to regenerate the coastal areas all around Liverpool as part of the Mersey Waterfront Park.
-The project is managed by a group of stakeholders including Peel, Mersey Basin Campaign, Liverpool City Council and the National Trust.
-A Management Company has been established by Peel and the Mersey Basin Campaign to ensure the long term management and development of the landscape.
+The project is managed by a group of stakeholders including Peel, Liverpool City Council and the National Trust.
+A Management Company has been established by Peel to ensure the long-term management and development of the landscape.